Genealogical Notes About William Johnson of Batavia, Illinois

 The 1855 Illinois State Census

-Illinois State Census, 1855 for Wm Johnson:
+See the Illinois State Census, 1855 for Wm Johnson (no image of the original page is available):

 Name: Wm Johnson